BBC Proms: Last Night of the Proms

 On the day of the 2005 Last Night, the hall management received word of a bomb threat, which led to a thorough search of the Albert Hall for 5 hours, but the concert took place after a short delay.
 This has led to increased security concerns, given the stature of the Last Night in British culture, which Jacqui Kelly of the Royal Albert Hall staff noted:

 2008 also contained some departures from the traditional programme.
 "Pomp and Circumstance March No. 1" was moved to after the conductor's speech.
 In addition, most of Wood's "Fantasia on British Sea Songs" was replaced by Vaughan Williams's Sea Songs as a final tribute in his anniversary year.
 However, Wood's arrangements of naval bugle calls from the start of the "Fantasia" were retained, and Sargent's arrangement of "Rule Britannia" returned with Bryn Terfel as soloist.
 As on his 1994 Last Night appearance, he sang one verse in a Welsh translation, with the chorus also translated into Welsh.
 Additionally, 2008 saw the inclusion of Scottish composer Anna Meredith to the programme for her Proms premiere, froms, which involved five different groups of musicians telecasting in from around Britain.

 2009 saw the continued absence of Wood's Sea Songs, this time replaced by specially commissioned fanfares, and extracts from Handel's "Music for the Royal Fireworks".
 In 2009, for the first time, the Last Night was shown live in several cinemas across Asia and in Canada and Australia.

-The 2014 Last Night saw soprano Elizabeth Watts wearing a dress by Vivienne Westwood, which was auctioned in aid of Streetwise Opera.
-The online auction ran from 8 September to 18 September.

-In 2016, anti-Brexit protestors waved EU flags in addition to the usual Union Jack flags.
-The protests have continued in subsequent years.

 In 2020, the concert was performed to an empty hall, due to the COVID-19 restrictions in place in the UK.

-In 2022, the concert was cancelled 48 hours before it was scheduled to happen, following the death of Queen Elizabeth II; this was the first Last Night cancellation since 1944.
+Two years later, in 2022, the concert was cancelled 48 hours before it was scheduled to happen, following the death of Queen Elizabeth II, the first Last Night cancellation since 1944.
 Dalia Stasevska had been selected to conduct.
-Because of the cancellation of the Last Night in 2022, no date for the First Night of the Proms for 2023 has yet been announced.
+Stasevska returned to conduct the First Night in 2023, while Marin Alsop conducted the Last Night.
+This marked the first time that the BBC Proms had female conductors open and close the season.
+As a result of the cancellation, the date for the First Night of the 2023 Proms wasn't announced until April 2023.